 The California based kayak company Hobie has been fine tuning their designs since the 50s and have recently set their sights on the world of pedal kayaks.

 In our Hobie Revolution 11 review, we’ll break down one of these pedal kayak designs that serves as both a reliable recreational kayak with just enough features to satisfy that angling itch.

-If you want a portable and cheaper pedaling kayak with a bit more versatility than some more expensive options, you may have found what you’re looking for.
+If you want a portable and cheap pedaling kayak with a bit more versatility than some more expensive options, you may have found what you’re looking for.

 Things to Consider Before Buying

 Like most kayaks in this category, the Revolution 11 is a “sit-on-top” kayak.
 These boats generally have good stability to go along with a big, open deck that gives you plenty of room to move around and are easy to get in and out of.

 But that big open deck does mean that you’re more exposed to the elements.
 If you live in a cold or rainy environment, you should be prepared to get a little cold and wet.
 Wear proper gear when on the water, or consider going with a “sit-in” kayak.
 These boats are slimmer but provide more protection, especially for your legs and lower torso.